EVIL GOOD. This super easy cinnamon roll cake gives you the great taste of cinnamon rolls with a fraction of the work. I call that a huge win.

 Prep a 9X6 baking dish with PAM and add batter.

-Mix topping.
-1/2 cup cold butter, 1/2 cup brown sugar, one tablespoon cinnamon, and one tablespoon flour.
-A pie cutter is good here.
-If you don’t have that, dice the cold butter before starting and use a fork.
+Mix topping. ½ cup cold butter, ½ cup brown sugar, one tablespoon cinnamon, and one tablespoon flour.
+A dough cutter is good here.
+If you don't have that, dice the cold butter before starting and use a fork.
 Mix until crumbly.
 You can add ⅓ cup of chopped nuts if you wish.

 Mix glaze.
-One cup powder sugar, 1/2 teaspoon vanilla and two tablespoons milk.
+One cup of powder sugar, ½ teaspoon vanilla, and two tablespoons of milk.

-Drizzle the glaze over the warm cake and evenly spread over the cake.
+Drizzle the glaze over the warm cake and evenly spread it over the cake.

 Do you want more recipes from 101 Cooking for Two?
 Sign up for the newsletter and get all posts delivered straight to your inbox!